dwightku/2019-fall-cs211/README.md

 3. [Code Academy](https://www.codecademy.com/learn/learn-c-plus-plus)

 ## About Me
-* I'm a computer science student at HSU
+* I'm a computer science student at HSU and it is pretty cool

 ## Tips
 * Change color in VSC -> CTRL+K, CTRL+T